Relative p-adic Hodge theory: Foundations: Spectra of nonarchimedean Banach rings

 If $\gamma(x) > |P_0|^{1/n}$, then under $\gamma$ the sum $0 = \sum_{i=0}^n P_i x^i$ would be dominated by the term $P_n x^n$, a contradiction.
 Hence $\gamma(x) \leq |P_0|^{1/n} = \beta(x)$ and similarly $\gamma(x^{-1}) \leq \beta(x^{-1})$; by writing

 we see that $\gamma(x) = \beta(x)$ as desired. \end{proof}

 Before moving on to Banach modules, we make one observation about modules over a Banach ring. \begin{lemma} Let $R$ be a Banach ring. \begin{enumerate} \item[(a)] For any finite $R$-module $M$, the quotient seminorm defined by a surjection $\pi: R^n \to M$ of $R$-modules does not depend, up to equivalence, on the choice of the surjection. \item[(b)] Let $R \to S$ be a bounded homomorphism of Banach rings.
-Let $M$ be a finite $R$-module, let $N$ be a finite $S$-module, and let $M \to N$ be an additive semilinear map (i.e., a map induced by a homomorphism $M \otimes_R S \to N$ of $S$-modules).
+Let $M$ be a finite $R$-module, let $N$ be a finite $S$-module, and let $M \to N$ be an additive $R$-linear map.
 Then this map becomes bounded if we equip $M$ and $N$ with seminorms as described in (a). \end{enumerate} \end{lemma} \begin{proof} To prove (a), let $\pi': R^m \to M$ be a second surjection, and combine $\pi$ and $\pi'$ to obtain a third surjection $\pi'': R^{n+m} \to M$.
 It is enough to check that the quotient seminorms $|\cdot|, |\cdot|''$ induced by $\pi, \pi''$ are equivalent, as then the same argument will apply with $\pi$ and $\pi'$ interchanged.

 Let $\be_1,\dots,\be_{n+m}$ be the standard basis of $R^{n+m}$.
 On one hand, we clearly have $|\cdot|'' \leq |\cdot|$ because lifting an element of $M$ to $R^n$ also gives a lift to $R^{n+m}$.
 On the other hand, for $j=n+1,\dots,n+m$, we can write $\pi(\be_j) = \sum_{i=1}^n A_{ij} \pi(\be_i)$ for some $A_{ij} \in R$.
 If an element of $M$ lifts to $\sum_{i=1}^{n+m} c_i \be_i \in R^{n+m}$, it also lifts to